keen/keen-tracking.js/docs/helpers.md

 ### Datetime index

-**Important:** This is now supported by the API as an add-on!
-Learn more here: https://keen.io/docs/api/#datetime-parser

 `Keen.helpers.getDatetimeIndex()` returns a set of properties like "hour_of_day" or "day_of_month".
-This helper accepts an optional Date object as an argument, otherwise it will construct and return a datetime index object based on "now".
+This helper accepts an optional `Date` object as an argument, otherwise it will construct and return a datetime index object based on "now".

 This helper works with a new `Date` object, and therefore the value returned is localized and not UTC.
 [Read more about this issue here](https://github.com/keen/keen-tracking.js/issues/49).